remko/wp-bookwidgets/README.md

 - `code`: Widget shortcode
 - `width`: Width of the widget frame
 - `height`: Height of the widget frame
+- `allowfullscreen`: set this to '1' to add a fullscreen button in the bottom right corner

 ## Installation